-You may think that water is just water, but there are actually many different types with unique properties.
-The water you drink from the faucet is quite different from the water in the oceans or in a glacier.
-As a vital resource for all life on Earth, understanding the differences between freshwater, saltwater, hard water, soft water, ph of distilled water, and mineral water can help ensure we make the most of this precious resource.
-We will explore the properties of the different types of water and how they are formed in this article.
+You may think water is just water, but many different types have unique properties.
+The water you drink from the faucet differs from the water in the ocean or a glacier.
+As a vital resource for all life on Earth, understanding the differences between freshwater, saltwater, hard water, soft water, pH of distilled water, and mineral water can help ensure we make the most of this precious resource.
+In this article, we will explore the properties of the different types of water and how they are formed.
 You may find that water is more complex than you ever realized.

 Difference between Purified and Distilled Water